RetroKoH/S1Fixed/README.md

  Credit: Redhotsonic (and DeltaW w/ BossMove)
  Function: SpeedToPos and ObjectFall are optimized, working akin to their S3K iterations.
  Date: 2024-06-07

+ Name: Optimized In-Air Collision Detection
+ Credit: Devon/Ralakimus
+ Function: Avoiding CalcAngle When Performing Collision in the Air.
+Based on a design choice utilized in Orbinaut Framework.
+ Date: 2024-06-08

 # Visual Changes
  Name: Title Screen Tweaks